ibm-cloud-docs/schematics/terraform.md

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multi-tier cloud environments following Infrastructure as Code (IaC) principles.
 Similar to using the {{site.data.keyword.cloud_notm}} CLI or API and SDKs, you can automate the provisioning, update, and deletion of your {{site.data.keyword.bplong}} services instances by using HashiCorp Configuration Language (HCL).
 {: shortdesc}

 Looking for a managed Terraform on {{site.data.keyword.cloud_notm}} solution?
 Try out [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started).
-With {{site.data.keyword.bpshort}}, you can use the Terraform scripting language that you are familiar with, but you don't have to worry about setting up and maintaining the Terraform command-line and the {{site.data.keyword.cloud_notm}} Provider plug-in. {{site.data.keyword.bpshort}} also provides pre-defined Terraform templates that you can easily install from the {{site.data.keyword.cloud_notm}} catalog.
+With {{site.data.keyword.bpshort}}, you can use the Terraform scripting language that you are familiar with, but you don't have to worry about setting up and maintaining the Terraform command-line and the {{site.data.keyword.cloud_notm}} Provider plug-in. {{site.data.keyword.bpshort}} also provides predefined Terraform templates that you can easily install from the {{site.data.keyword.cloud_notm}} catalog.
 {: tip}

 Before you begin, make sure that you have the [required access](/docs/schematics?topic=schematics-access) to create and work with {{site.data.keyword.bplong_notm}} workspace.